elhamag/Capstone-Frontend/README.md

 # Capstone_Project

 ## Introduction:
-Welcome to my App, RacingNews gathers the information about your favorite Cars, Drivers and teams in the most recent races around the world.
-Click on the name of any individual driver car or team to view their page full of latest information about them.
-Once you create an account, you may add teams and players then click on the 'My Feed' tab to view a list of them.
+Welcome to my App, Event Planning gathers all the most recent events around the U.S. Click on the name of any individual locations/cities view the event.
+Once you create an account, you may add more events and locations then you can always savethoes events on your profile.

 ## Technologies:
 * Node.js